digitalkaoz/rsFormTesterPlugin/README.markdown

 **Dont forget to increase the test count if you defined one**

-*Thats all the different sets of data will be iterated and compared to what you expect*
+*Thats it!
+All the different sets of data will be iterated and compared to what you expect*

 TODO
 ----